rsignell-usgs/docker-nginx-thredds-pycsw/README.md

-# docker-template
+#  Running THREDDS, pycsw, ERDDAP, ncWMS and TerriaMap via Docker

-### template for running ERDDAP, THREDDS, NGINX docker containers
+1. Setup a ubuntu or centos machine with 16GB+ RAM.

-1. Setup a ubuntu or centos machine with plenty of RAM.
 I used the NSF XSEDE Jetstream Atmosphere Interface to create an Ubuntu 16_04 m1.medium instance (CPU:6, Mem: 16GB, Disk: 60GB).

-5. Get Rich Signell's Docker configuration for pycsw, thredds, erddap and nginx (with Let's Encrypt):
+2. Get Rich Signell's Docker configuration for pycsw, thredds, erddap and nginx (with Let's Encrypt):
 ```
 cd ~/github
 git clone https://github.com/rsignell-usgs/docker-nginx-thredds-pycsw.git
 mv docker-nginx-thredds-pycsw /opt/docker
 ```

-2. Run Julien's nice script for installing Docker and Docker-compose, and also adds your username to the docker group.
+3. Run Julien Chastang's nice script for installing Docker and Docker-compose, and also adds your username to the docker group.
 Note: this docker install script logs you off so that changes can take effect, so you need to log back in.

 ```